The Wall Street Journal - ‘WHAT’S WRONG WITH THE TEENAGE MIND?’

 There do seem to be many young adults who are enormously smart and knowledgeable but directionless, who are enthusiastic and exuberant but unable to commit to a particular kind of work or a particular love until well into their 20s or 30s.
 And there is the graver case of children who are faced with the uncompromising reality of the drive for sex, power and respect, without the expertise and impulse control it takes to ward off unwanted pregnancy or violence.”

-- aspiring--apiarist likes this
+- the-aspiring-apiarist likes this

 - immacoffeeholic likes this